danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 modules to give an identical interface to the user.
 Semantic and naming conventions should be consistent throughout the system.

-## Internet security
+## Cyber security

-RIOT nodes need to be resilient against cyber attacks, for the sake of its reputation and the reputation of the IoT.
+RIOT nodes need to be resilient against cyber attacks.

 It should be hard against all the threats a node is likely to experience, depending on the situation, including those from computers with many times